gaehlerm/SoftwareEngineering/README.md

 ## There will be change

 If code lives long enough (which is usually sooner rather than later), it will have to adapt to change.
 The build system might change, the database changes, and you'll have to adapt your code to the new environment.
 This is almost inevitable.
 Only if you write extremely low level code with hardly any dependencies you might be save.
-Or you write mobile apps that are guaranteed to last only 1 or 2 years.
-Thus you have no choice but to adapt to the changing environment.
+Or if you write mobile apps that are guaranteed to last only 1 or 2 years.
+In all other cases, you have no choice but to adapt to the changing environment.
 Your code has to stay flexible.
 You have to keep it in shape.
 Make sure you can react to change.

 ## Keeping code in shape

 // first refactor the core, refactor subsidiary code only when needed.
 It is important to focus on some parts.
 Refactoring the whole code is a tremendous amount of work.
 Make supporting code to be generic.

 Even without external changes it is important to refactor your code once in a while.
 We have to face the sad fact that our perfect code deteriorates over time.
 Every line of code you add is a possible source for deteriorating the code quality.
 You may add duplication, increase the class size or disrupt the order of logic in your code.
 Brief, the code becomes dirty and you have to clean it up.
 Sometimes it is also compared to entropy, the physical law of disorder [The Pragmatic Programmer].
 Fighting entropy is hard.
-It takes a lot of efforts as explained in the section on entropy  [Chapter Physical Laws of code].
+It takes a lot of efforts as explained in the section on entropy [chapter Physical Laws of Code].

-// this text here is redundant.
-Certainly with Entropy in Physical Laws of code.
-Also with some other chapter?

-Refactoring is just like cleaning up your kitchen.
-Every time you cook something you have dirty dishes.
-But unlike for the kitchen you cannot hire a cleaning lady to clean up your code.
-She wouldn’t know what to do.
-You have to clean up your code by yourself.
-You have to refactor it.
-Continuously.
-You will be spending more time refactoring than writing new code.
-And as the code becomes older it only gets worse.
-That’s the faith of a software engineer.

 I guess everybody reading (or writing) this book knows some of the problems why code rots.
 The very first example is copy paste code.
-This should be banned altogether.
+Copy paste code should be banned altogether.
 Instead of rewriting a function to fit its new needs, one just copies it and changes a line or two in its new location.
 Another issue is adding more and more features to an existing class.
 Also the features that you add are in hindsight at the wrong place in your code and have to be moved to the correct location.
 These are some of the reasons why code rots and needs regular refactoring.

 ### Refactoring and automated tests

 Refactoring means to change the code without changing its functionality.
 This is what people didn’t do in very old code.
-They were afraid that they would change functionality.
+They were afraid that they would break existing functionality.
 They would introduce bugs.
 It's like they didn’t clean up the kitchen because they were afraid, they might break something.
 And they didn’t see the reason why they should have cleaned up the kitchen.
 They only had a nagging doubt that something was wrong, but they couldn’t say what exactly.
 Long story short, the next person had to cook in a dirty kitchen.
 And at some point, there were so many dirty dishes in the kitchen they didn’t even see the bugs anymore that could hide underneath each and every dirty plate.
 People using the kitchen were afraid of introducing bugs when refactoring but in the end, they were left with bugs anyway.
 They didn’t clean up the kitchen nor refactor the code.
 They started adding many more bugs further down the road, because the whole code base became a mess.

 I really hope you understand that not refactoring is not an option.
 A cook has to clean up the kitchen continuously just as you have to refactor your code.
 All the time.
 Refactoring is an integral part of your job, not just an optional feature.
 Therefore, we have to take you your fear from refactoring, your fear from introducing bugs.
 You need a safety net.
 Something that automatically tells you when you introduced a bug... you need... automated tests!
 Unit tests, acceptance tests, performance tests, etc. Just make sure your tests cover pretty much all the functionality of the code you want to refactor.
 There are tools to highlight the lines of your code covered by tests.
 Or you can also change one line of code and see whether one of the tests fails, though this is not a very productive solution.